mseckykoebel/ivy/client/README.md

 1. **🐎 Speed and stability improvements**: we're going to re-factor Ivy to use the least amount of code as possible.
 This will make it a lot quicker
 2. **💾 API improvements:** Ivy's API will be re-worked for speed and security.
 3. **🗓 Calendar and schedule improvements**: feature improvements and enhancements to calendar and schedule.
 Small hitlist: calendar exporting, and multiple schedules for one quarter.
+Conflict detection

 ### Ivy v2.0 - Coming 2023